RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab03.md

 # Writing your Pipeline

 Get out your favorite text editor.
-In the next few labs, we will be adding to your pipeline.
+In the next few labs, we will be writing your pipeline in a text editor.
+Once written, we will be importing your pipeline file into OpenShift.
 Make sure to Save your work as we go along.

 # Create BuildConfig
 We will be create a BuildConfig that employs the Jenkins pipeline strategy for our Trusted Software Supply Chain.